MCT-master/mct-master.github.io/_posts/2019-04-18-brexisonification.md

 ## Reflective notes
 ### Overall impression
 “Guys!
 This project has been going really well!
-We have yet to have a crisis!” - Sam, late into the project.
+We have yet to have a crisis!”

+- Sam, late into the project.

 Our team have progressed in a remarkably steady pace and it has been a pleasure.
 On the whole the decisions we made to crete our prototype have been a success.
 The tone and choice of the audio is fitting.
 As noted in our report we managed to implement Symbolic, Metaphoric, and Iconic sounds representing data in our sonification.
 It was important for the aesthetics.
 Thomas Hermann introduced us to this way of thinking sonification, and we wanted to implement it in our project to familiarize us with sonication as a practice.
 Maybe too much?
 At least for us we were exploring the possibilities that this craft has to offer, while at the same time doing some experimentation!
+In this portrayal of serious, political data we originally tried to remain unbiased.
+However, with a overarching feeling of “dread” as part of our sonification, we didn't exactly achieve neutrality.
+So our mapping and choice of sounds could be seen as somewhat biased in terms of the brexit standpoint.
+Maybe it begs the question, isn't the majority of media biased when reporting on brexit?
+Or even in general? (let's not go down THAT road)

 ### Challenges
 Contrary to what is common with these kinds of group projects, we did not have notable challenges with making the concept.
 As soon as we decided upon working with Brexit, we were pretty unanimous with how to proceed.